lvcabral/brs-engine/docs/emulator-api.md

   - `data` (null): Nothing is returned as data
 - **redraw** - Triggered when the display canvas is redrawn/resized
   - `data` (boolean): If `true` the display canvas is in **full screen** mode
-- **resolution** - Triggered when the emulated screen resolution changes (controled via BrightScript)
+- **resolution** - Triggered when the emulated screen resolution changes (controlled via BrightScript)
   - `data` (object): Contains screen dimensions: `{width: integer, height: integer}`
 - **fps** - If enabled by the `enableFps()` method (see above) triggered every 15 frames
   - `data` (number): Contains the average Frames per Second of the last 15 frames